Pseudoholomorphic Quilts: Invariants for surfaces with strip-like ends

-\begin{remark} Recall that $M$ is equipped with an $N$-fold Maslov covering and each Lagrangian submanifold $L_I\subset M$ is graded.
-Suppose that $S$ is connected.
-Then the effect of the relative invariant $\Phi_S$ on the grading is by a shift in degree of
+\begin{remark} To obtain a graded theory let $M$ be equipped with an $N$-fold Maslov covering satisfying (G1), and suppose that each $L_I\subset M$ is a graded Lagrangian submanifold satisfying (G2).
+A choice of such Maslov covers induces a grading $|x|\in\Z_N$ on the Floer cohomology groups such that $|\bra{x}|=(-1)^{|x|}$, by \cite{se:gr}.
+To study the interaction of $\Phi_S$ with the gradings, suppose that $S$ is connected.
+Then we claim that the effect of the relative invariant $\Phi_S$ on the grading is by a shift in degree of

 That is, the coefficient of $ C\Phi_S \bigl( \bigotimes_{e\in \E_-} \bra{x^-_e} \bigr)$ in front of $\bigotimes_{e\in \E_+} \bra{x^+_e}$ is zero unless the degrees $|x_e^-|=d(\sigma_{L_e}^N(x_e^-),\sigma_{L_{e-1}}^N(x_e^-))$ and $|x_e^+|=d(\sigma_{L_{e-1}}^N(x_e^+),\sigma_{L_e}^N(x_e^+))$ satisfy